 A zinc-iron alloy coating with improved paintability, weldability and drawability, Galvanneal is used in the automotive industry because of its improved manufacturing performance in models that use lighter and stronger grades of steel.

-Galvalume is a zinc-55% aluminum alloy coating with superior corrosion resistance for applications without severe forming.
-It is widely used for painted and unpainted building panels and roofing and for higher temperature applications in vehicle powertrain and heat-reflective components.
+A zinc-55% aluminum alloy coating with superior corrosion resistance for applications without severe forming.
+Widely used for painted and unpainted building panels and roofing and for higher temperature applications and heat-reflective components.

-Galfan is a zinc-5% aluminum coating with superior corrosion resistance when formed.
-It is used for painted building panels and for severely formed components, such as automotive parts and domestic appliances intended for corrosive environments.
+A zinc-5% aluminum coating with superior corrosion resistance when formed.
 Galfan coated steel is noted for its outstanding coating adhesion, making it ideal for deep drawn and “zero-thickness” bend applications.

-Zinc coatings from this process are five to ten times thicker than continuously galvanized coatings and can offer long term outdoor protection in most environments.
+Zinc coatings from this process are two to six times thicker than continuously galvanized coatings and can offer long term outdoor protection in most environments.
 This resistance can vary from 20 years in an industrial site to over a century in a rural environment.

 General galvanizing provides fabricated steel items with excellent protection against corrosion.
 The nature of the immersion process provides good edge protection and complete coverage of the outer surface area as well as inner protection of hollow parts.
 In general, a zinc coating of at least 60-70 μm is applied.

-The factory controlled galvanizing process is independent of weather.
-Steel can be coated with zinc 24/7/365 and galvanizers are in virtually all geographic areas of the world.
+The factory controlled galvanizing process is independent of weather and galvanizers are in virtually all areas of the world.